jsinger67/parol/docs/ParGrammar.md

 This is a very concise grammar that most programmers should be familiar with.
 There are several specialties described here.
 First please notice the built-in support for language comments.

-Using the `%line_comment` and `%block_comment` constructs you can easily define your languages comments.
+Using the `%line_comment` and `%block_comment` constructs you can easily define your language's comments.
 For example you can define comments like it's done in the calc example [calc.par](../examples/calc/calc.par):

 ```ebnf
 %line_comment "//"